-If your plumeria requires pruning, make sure to do it in late winter or early spring, before the growing season begins.
+If your plumeria requires pruning, do it in late winter or early spring before the growing season begins.
 Use sharp shears to trim a plumeria’s branches to your desired length.

 You can propagate plumerias by taking cuttings from your original plant.
 The best time to do so is in the spring or summer.
 This will give the new plant the warmth and sunlight it needs to take root and grow.

-Here are some steps to take if you want to propagate a plumeria plant from a cutting.
+Here are some steps to take to propagate a plumeria plant from a cutting.

 - First, find a healthy branch on your original plant.

 - Next, remove this branch with a sharp knife or scissors.
-Use a combination of disinfectant spray and rubbing alcohol to sterilize the tool before cutting.
+Use disinfectant spray and rubbing alcohol to sterilize the tool before cutting.